Home » Articles » Report: White Sox analytics department has been “reorganized” and “rebranded”

 In her article and during an appearance of Foul Territory, Britt Ghiroli said there was never any agreement among White Sox staffers on how to use analytics.
 This resulted in people from various departments using different sets of data for years.
 There was even a “huge internal strife” in 2019 among the analytics team over whether to use spin rate versus adjusted spin rate.
 Overall, the unwillingness to properly utilize data has made evaluating, drafting, and developing players unnecessarily difficult, leading to the critical need for a major change.

-While more specifics will likely be shared as further changes come, it at least sounds like the White Sox are focused on implementing an improved analytics system among other organizational changes.
+While more specifics will likely be shared as further changes come, it at least sounds like the White Sox are focused on implementing an improved analytics system among other organizational enhancements.

 “Whoever the new manager is, there will be liaisons in place, so the manager can work with the research